23 Dec Holiday Safety Tips

 - Avoid overloading yourself with packages.
 It is important to have clear visibility and freedom of motion to avoid mishaps.

-- Dress casually and comfortably, while avoiding wearing expensive jewelry.
+- Dress casually and comfortably, and avoid wearing expensive jewelry.

-- Do not carry a purse or wallet, if possible.
+- If possible, do not carry a purse or wallet.

-- Pay for purchases with a check or credit card when possible, instead of cash.
+- When possible, pay for purchases with a check or credit card instead of cash.

 - Stay alert to your surroundings.